Custom Search Form in WordPress (Without Plugin)

 A search form on a website allows visitors to quickly find specific content without navigating through multiple pages or menus.
 Learn how to create a search form in WordPress without a plugin.

-In WordPress it is easy and simple to add a search form using get_search_form() function.
-This search form can be modified by creating a file searchform.php in active theme's folder.
+In WordPress, it is easy and simple to add a search form using the get_search_form() function.
+This search form can be modified by creating a file searchform.php in the active theme's folder.
 To display search results, WordPress has a default search page template search.php, which is used to display filtered search results.
 We will create a searchform.php to add a WP custom search form presented with a search input field and a submit button.
 The searchform.php file allows us to override the default WordPress search form markup with customized styling

 searchform.php